livecomsjournal/livecomsjournal.github.io/_editorial_policies/01_bylaws.md

    These bylaws may be amended by two-thirds of the vote of the entire Editorial Board.

-This version of the bylaws dated September (fill in date approved), 2018.
+This version of the bylaws dated October 14, 2018.